Sistema Público de Radiodifusión del Estado Mexicano

-The Sistema Público de Radiodifusión del Estado Mexicano (Mexican State Public Broadcasting System, abbreviated SPR) until 2014, is an independent Mexican government agency.
+The Sistema Público de Radiodifusión del Estado Mexicano (Mexican State Public Broadcasting System, abbreviated SPR) is an independent Mexican government agency.
 Its mission is to support the development of public broadcasting in the country and expand its coverage.
 It carries out this goal through ownership of a nationwide network of transmitters and the management of its own public television channel, Canal Catorce.
 It also owns four radio transmitters.

 History

 By 2010, two major public television stations existed in Mexico: the National Polytechnic Institute's Once TV and Conaculta's Canal 22.
 The National Autonomous University in Mexico also operated low-powered test broadcaster XHUNAM-TDT channel 20 and the TV UNAM pay-TV network.
 However, not all of these stations, especially Canal 22 and TV UNAM, had national coverage outside of pay television services.
 None of them had a general national reach above 30%.
 The only national public television transmitters outside of Mexico City were owned by the IPN, and these did not include many major cities, including Guadalajara and Monterrey.

-As a result, on March 31, 2010, a decree established the Organismo Promotor de Medios Audiovisuales (Promoting Organization for Broadcast Media, OPMA) to build and construct new digital-equipped transmitter facilities, with the goal of increasing national coverage of public television in Mexico.
-When the first four OPMA transmitters were launched on July 12, 2010, national coverage for Canal Once (then known as Once TV México) jumped from 28 to 42%; by 2019, Canal Once had 67.5 percent coverage, the largest of all public television services.
+As a result, on March 31, 2010, a decree established the Organismo Promotor de Medios Audiovisuales (Promoting Organization for Broadcast Media, OPMA) to build new digital-equipped transmitter facilities, with the goal of increasing national coverage of public television in Mexico.
+When the first four OPMA transmitters were launched on July 12, 2010, national coverage for Canal Once (then known as Once TV México) jumped from 28% to 42%; by 2019, Canal Once had 67.5% coverage, the largest of all public television services.

 The 2014 Mexican telecommunications reform transformed OPMA into the SPR, effective August 13, 2014.
 At the same time, the system became an independent agency no longer under the auspices of the Secretariat of the Interior (SEGOB).

 Beginning in the OPMA era, the SPR also became a producer of its own content.
 In 2012, OPMA launched a new channel, originally known as Canal 30 TV México, which included rebroadcasts of programs from Canal Once and Canal 22 as well as new productions.
 The launch coincided with a new wave of OPMA transmitter sign-ons, including Monterrey and Mexico City.